Patilganeshk/xyz/README.md

 After installing dependencies and setting up the enviroment variables it'll start execution of model training script(***model_training.ipynb***).

 Data preprocessing happens in the Notebook.
 We convert the JSON data in the format which is accepted by the Model.
-A train and test dataset is created and saved to the S3 bucket(***dev-predictive-billing***).
+A train and test dataset is created and saved to the S3 bucket.

 An embedding file(***embeddings.sav***) is created using a pre-trained deep learning model(***SentenceTransformer('./efs/efs/models/bioclinicalbert')***) which was earlier trained on the medical and clinical data.
 We leverage the knowledge of this model to create embedding.
 The time required to create embeddings is dependent on the number of data samples present since we create embeddings from scratch every time the process is initiated  and the time also depends on the type of instance we spinoff.
 If we use the GPU instance for jupyter notebook the embedding process is a bit quicker than the CPU instance.